keplernetwork/kepler/README.md

   * Transaction fees are based on the number of Outputs created/destroyed and total transaction size.
   * Smooth curve for difficulty adjustments.

-To learn more, read our [introduction to MimbleWimble and Grin](doc/intro.md).
+To learn more, read our [introduction to MimbleWimble and Kepler](doc/intro.md).

 ## Status

-Grin is live with mainnet.
+Kepler is live with mainnet.
 Still, much is left to be done and [contributions](CONTRIBUTING.md) are welcome (see below).
 Check our [mailing list archives](https://lists.launchpad.net/mimblewimble/) for the latest status.

 ## Contributing